-The first real world transaction with Bitcoin was made at 2010.
+The first real-world transaction with Bitcoin was made in 2010.
 A programmer called Laszlo Hanyecz used 10,000 Bitcoins to purchase two pizzas from the local pizza place.
 This transaction has become so famous, there’s even a Pizza Day celebrating the event yearly.

-Bitcoin gained even more popularity at 2011, when Silk Road was founded.
+Bitcoin gained even more popularity in 2011 when Silk Road was founded.
 That was an underground market place, where drugs and other illegal items were sold and bought using Bitcoin.
-FBI eventually closed the site few years later.
+FBI eventually closed the site a few years later.

 More and more services started to rise to the crypto space.
 But, the popularity of Bitcoin brought also more bad actors in.
 Many services and individuals got hacked during the early years and lots of money was lost.

-The entire crypto space started to develop further at 2011-2013.
+The entire crypto space started to develop further.
 Bitcoin was no longer the only game in town.
-Litecoin, which is one of the most popular cryptos besides Bitcoin, was founded at 2011.
+Litecoin, which is one of the most popular cryptos besides Bitcoin, was founded in 2011.

-Ethereum development started at 2013.
-This was the beginning of the 2nd generation of cryptocurrencies.
-Ethereum was launched at 2015.
-The platform made it possible to program your own decentralized apps (dApps) and use smart contracts.
+Ethereum development started in 2013, which was the birth of the 2nd generation of cryptocurrencies.
+Ethereum was officially launched in 2015.
+The platform made it possible to program your own decentralized apps (Dapps) and smart contracts.

 Bitcoin has been also developed further over the years.
 The software updates are called forks.
+The most important upgrades include the SegWit soft fork and the development of the Lightning Network.
 However, the role of the Bitcoin has remained unchanged.
 It is (and probably always will be) essentially a digital currency.
-Projects like Ethereum are ecosystems and don’t compete with Bitcoin directly.
+Ecosystems like Ethereum don’t compete directly with Bitcoin.

 How does Bitcoin actually work?
 Let’s dive into the technology next.